CT Electric Rates: Compare Energy Rates in Connecticut - EnergyBot

 After authorizing a switch to a new energy provider, you will receive a confirmation email with the plan details and start date.
 It’s very important to review the plan you authorized and confirm the new start date.
 The transition to a new supplier will be seamless…you won’t even notice until you get the electricity bill the next month.

-Types of Energy Plans offered in Connecticut
+Types of Energy Plans Offered in Connecticut

-Energy suppliers offer two different types of plans for residential and business customers: a fixed-rate plan or a variable-rate plan.
+Electric companies offer two different types of plans for residential and business customers: a fixed-rate plan or a variable-rate plan.

 Fixed-Rate Electricity Plans